Walton Hall, Liverpool: History

-It is highly likely that stone construction had existed during the Anglo-Saxon period, and perhaps as far back to the Roman period.
+It is highly likely that a stone construction had existed at the site of Walton Hall during the Anglo-Saxon period, and perhaps as far back to the Roman period.
 The name Walton derived from the Old English "walla" (meaning Briton) and "tun" (settlement).
 In terms of recorded history, the land on which Walton Old Hall was first built had numerous owners after the Norman Conquest, when lands across England were requisitioned and redistributed to Companions of William the Conqueror.
 The land is listed in the Domesday Book.
 Roger the Poitevin received the West Derby Hundred as a reward.
 Title of the land passed to his sheriff, Geoffrey de Valognes.

 An early medieval moated ancient hall would have been demolished and partially rebuilt on several occasions.
 The title of the estate later passed to Gilbert (or "Waldeve") de Walton by King John in 1189.
 A moated lodge was built in the 14th century by this family.
 Following the death of Roger de Walton in the 15th century, ownership descended through a sequence of wealthy families through marriage, including the Crosse, Chorley, Fazakerley and finally the Briers or Breres in 1708, who remained at Walton Hall until it was sold to one of the earliest inhabitants of Hanover Street, John Atherton in 1746; although some historians have reported the purchase of Walton Hall to have occurred a few years earlier.
 Such transfers of ownership would have been relatively uncommon, since property such as Walton Hall had historically passed from one generation to another.
 The structure at the time would have been between 100 and 145 years old.
 Records show Nicholas Fazakerley acted as an agent in the purchase from Roger and Lawrence Briers.
 As well as a lawyer, Fazakerley was the Tory MP for Preston from 1732 to 1767.
 Atherton's home town.

 Some of the land adjoining Walton Hall passed from Fazakerley to James Stanley, 10th Earl of Derby and the Earl of Sefton a few decades prior.